aws-samples/aws-cudos-framework-deployment/terraform/cicd-deployment/README.md

 - Data Exports Management depends on Data Exports Child
 - CUDOS Dashboard depends on both Data Exports Management and Child stacks

+## Alternative Manual Deployment

+If you don't have a pipeline configured, you can split the deployment into three separate stages.
+This approach requires manually deploying the components in sequence:

+### Directory Structure for Manual Deployment
+Split the existing code into three separate folders:

+project-root/
+├── 1-data-exports-child/
+├── 2-data-exports-management/
+└── 3-cudos-dashboard/

+### Required Changes
+1. Move relevant resources from `main.tf` into separate `main.tf` files in each folder
+2. Split `variables.tf` based on the component requirements
+3. Copy global_values configuration to each folder's `variables.tf` or create `.tfvars` for that.
+4. Remove provider blocks from resource definitions as they'll be handled at the root level

+### Deployment Sequence
+Follow this strict order for deployment:

+1. Data Exports Child Stack
+   - Deploy first as other components depend on it
+   - Contains CUR, FOCUS, and COH data configurations

+2. Data Exports Management Stack
+   - Deploy after successful completion of Child Stack
+   - Contains management-specific configurations

+3. CUDOS Dashboard Stack
+   - Deploy last after both previous stacks are complete
+   - Contains QuickSight and dashboard configurations

+### Important Considerations
+- Maintain identical global_values across all three deployments
+- Wait for each stack to complete before proceeding to the next
+- Keep all stack timeouts at 60 minutes
+- Ensure all IAM capabilities are properly configured in each deployment
+- Verify prerequisites before deploying each component

+This manual approach provides more control over the deployment process and helps in troubleshooting, but requires careful attention to the deployment sequence and configuration consistency.

 ## Timeouts

 All stacks are configured with the following timeout settings: